|Freshman and Sophomore Years||

 - Sit in on a first-year law school class to get a taste of the Socratic method.

 - Avoid disciplinary and criminal misconduct charges (even speeding tickets) – Character and Fitness is an application question!

 - Planning and preparation for the application process should begin in the fall semester of the junior year.
-You should attend a required pre-law orientation with the Pre-Law Director, if you have not done so before.
+You should attend a required pre-law orientation with the Pre-Law Advisor, if you have not done so before.

 - Begin researching law schools to determine the best “personal fit” on basis of location, cost, clinical programs, faculty, student body, career services, and other factors of importance to YOU.
 Be realistic but not pessimistic.
 Select up to 12 schools based on these factors of importance.